KeyboardKit/KeyboardKit/README.md

 * `KeyboardPro` uses KeyboardKit Pro and enables all locales, autocomplete, themes, etc.

 Just open and run the demo app in the `Demo` folder, then enable the keyboards under System Settings.
 Note that you need to enable full access for some features to work.

-## KeyboardKit Pro - App

-If you want to give KeyboardKit Pro a try without having to write any code, the [KeyboardKit app][App] on the App Store lets you try out many pro features directly on your iPhone or iPad.